-safety; "(v) collect, disseminate, and use real-time traffic, transit, parking, and other transportation-related information to improve mobility, reduce congestion, and provide for more efficient and accessible transportation;
+'(v) collect, disseminate, and use real-time traffic, transit, parking, and other transportation-related information to improve mobility, reduce congestion, and provide for more efficient and accessible transportation;

-"(vi) monitor transportation assets to improve infrastructure management, reduce maintenance costs, prioritize investment decisions, and ensure a state of good repair;
+'(vi) monitor transportation assets to improve infrastructure management, reduce maintenance costs, prioritize investment decisions, and ensure a state of good repair;

-"(vii) deliver economic benefits by reducing delays, improving system performance, and providing for the efficient and reliable movement of goods and services; or
+'(vii) deliver economic benefits by reducina delays, improving system performance, and providing for the efficient and reliable movement of goods and services: or

-"(viii) accelerate the deployment of vehicle-tovehicle, vehicle-to-infrastructure, autonomous vehicles, and other technologies.
+'(viii) accelerate the deployment of vehicle-tovehicle, vehicle-to-infrastructure, autonomous vehicles, and other technologies.

-"(C) APPLICATIONS.-
+(C) APPLICATIONS.

-"(i) REQUEST.-Not later than 6 months after the date of enactment of this paragraph, and for every fiscal year thereafter, the Secretary shall request applications in accordance with clause (ii).
+"(i) REQUEST.-Not later than 6 months after the date of enactment of this paragraph, and for every fiscal year thereafter, the Secretary shall request applications in accordance with clause system performance, and return on investment. "(II) OBJECTIVES.-Quantifiable system performance improvements, such as-

-"(ii) CONTENTS.-An application submitted under this subparagraph shall include the following:
+CONTENTS.-An application submitted under this subparagraph shall include the following:

-"(I) PLAN.-A plan to deploy and provide for the long-term operation and maintenance of advanced transportation and congestion management technologies to improve safety, efficiency, system performance, and return on investment.
+'(I) PLAN.-A plan to deploy and provide for the long-term operation and maintenance of advanced transportation and congestion management technologies to improve safety, efficiency,